smartinsightsfromdata/AI-Bootcamp-Leeds-141219-Chatbot/README.md

 * Some python & knowledge of dockers can be useful
 * NLP knowledge useful but not strictly necessary (basic info will be imparted during the workshop)

-Projects developed during the workshop:
+## Projects introduced & developed during the workshop:

 * introductive chatbots
 * RASA masterclass notebooks https://github.com/smartinsightsfromdata/rasa-masterclass